 General Director, Florentine Opera Company

 William Florescu became the General Director of Milwaukee’s Florentine Opera Company in May of 2005.
 During his tenure, he has overseen the expansion of the Company’s repertoire, producing works including the Florentine’s first Bellini opera (I Capuleti e i Montecchi), first Baroque opera (Handel’s Semele), the Midwest premiere and recording on the Naxos label of Aldridge’s (2 Grammy Award-winning) Elmer Gantry and a world premiere of Don Davis’s Río de Sangre (October 2010).
 The Florentine production of Rio was also released commercially on the Albany Records label, and won a 2013 Grammy.
-He has also directed main stage operas including The Barber of Seville, The Magic Flute, Rigoletto, a double bill of Blow’s Venus and Adonis and Purcell’s Dido and Aeneas, Susannah – as well as touring education operas by nationally renowned arts educator John Davies, including Little Red’s Most Unusual Day, The Three Little Pigs, Pinocchio (which was televised by Milwaukee Public Television in April of 2009), Jack and the Beanstalk, The Billy Goats Gruff, and most recently a reprise of Pinocchio.
+He has also directed main stage operas including The Barber of Seville, The Magic Flute, Rigoletto, a double bill of Blow’s Venus and Adonis and Purcell’s Dido and Aeneas, Susannah – as well as touring education operas by nationally renowned arts educator John Davies, including Little Red’s Most Unusual Day, The Three Little Pigs, Pinocchio (which was televised by Milwaukee Public Television in April of 2009), Jack and the Beanstalk and The Billy Goats Gruff.
 In October of 2008, Mr. Florescu oversaw the creation of the Florentine Opera Studio, a nine-month program for young professional singers, which is in its seventh year for the Florentine’s 2014-2015 season.

 From 1999 until early 2005, he was the General Director of Lake George Opera (now Opera Saratoga) in Saratoga Springs, New York.
 Previously, he served as General Director of the Columbus Light Opera.
 While in Ohio, he was also Associate Dean and Director of Opera/Musical Theatre at the Capital University Conservatory of Music, and served a season as Assistant Artistic Director for Iowa’s Dorian Opera Theatre.